 This crunchy, colorful salad gets better as it sits, so it’s a perfect make-ahead Thanksgiving side dish.
 Toss the crisp veggies with the dressing up to a day in advance, and add the clementines, avocado, herbs, and seeds at the last minute.

-Apples add sweetness to this crisp, refreshing autumn slaw.
-It takes minutes to assemble, so it’s easy to toss together right before you eat.
+This sweet and tangy slaw takes minutes to assemble, so it’s easy to toss together just before the big meal.